siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 The `condition` element specifies the basis on which events are selected to be compared.
-When constructing the `condition`, the table attribute should be always referred to with the table name as
+When constructing the `condition`, the table attribute must be always referred to with the table name as shown below:
 `<table>.<attibute name>`.

 **Example**

-The Siddhi App to filter only room numbers that are listed in the `ServerRoomTable` table.
+This Siddhi application filters only room numbers that are listed in the `ServerRoomTable` table.

 ```sql
 define table ServerRoomTable (roomNo int);